oracle/weblogic-image-tool/site/logging.md

 file under the `bin` directory where you installed the Image Tool.

 ### To enable debug logging
-In `logging.properties`, comment the existing `handlers` property and uncomment the `handlers` line below the first that contains the FileHandler.
+In `logging.properties`, comment the existing `handlers` property and uncomment the second `handlers` line below the first line that you just commented.
+This should make the `logging.properties` file look something like this:
 ```properties
 #handlers=java.util.logging.ConsoleHandler
 handlers=java.util.logging.FileHandler, java.util.logging.ConsoleHandler